Steve Smith (cricketer): Ashes in Australia 2021–22

-In November 2021, following Tim Paine's resignation from the Test captaincy amid allegations of improper conduct in 2017, Pat Cummins was promoted to captain of the Test side, as Smith returned to a leadership position with the vice captaincy.
+In November 2021, following Tim Paine's resignation from the Test captaincy amid allegations of improper conduct in 2017, Pat Cummins was promoted to captain of the Test team, as Smith returned to a leadership position with the vice captaincy.
 In the first Test in Brisbane, Smith fell to 'a lazy shot' to Mark Wood for 12.

 Smith captained Australia for the second Test in Adelaide, when Cummins was ruled out for the match after he was deemed to be a close contact of someone with COVID-19.
 Smith passed 50 in the first innings, but was trapped leg before wicket on 93 to James Anderson to a ball that kept low.
 In the second innings, Smith survived multiple chances (including a first-ball drop by Buttler) but was out on 6, gloved down the leg side to Robinson.
 Smith had also picked up his first test wicket in 6 years, dismissing Jack Leach, who was caught by David Warner.

 After the Test, Smith said "It brought back some old memories in a way and I had fun out there, but it's Patty's team.
 I'm the vice-captain and I will help him any way I can.
 That's my job.
 Hopefully we can keep the momentum going into what should be an amazing Boxing Day Test."